 Related Articles: Fundamental Tips You Need to Master in Logo Design

-You wouldn’t know if a typeface is suitable until you’ve seen it at the right size and tested.
+You wouldn’t know if a typeface is suitable until you’ve seen it at the right size and tested it.
 Therefore, always test your type to determine the relevant one to your project.

 You need a context on how it will look and feel.